bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 20</summary>
-    Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which prepare dishes except 'American' and 'Chinees' or the restaurant's name begins with letters 'Wil'.
+    Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which prepare dishes except 'American' and 'Chinese' and the restaurant's name begins with letters 'Wil'.
 </details>

 <details>